WPIX to celebrate 70th birthday with one-hour special, retro programming

 5-9am PIX11 Morning News – Live from Levittown, NY

 On Friday, June 15, PIX11 Morning News will broadcast live from Levittown, NY (also celebrating 70 years) for the newscast’s weekly Zip Trips (PIX11 takes Morning News on the road all summer, broadcasting live from 18 different ZIP codes in New York, New Jersey and Connecticut every Friday.)
-Carole Demas and Paula Janis, the hosts of the classic 1970s WPIX children’s show The Magic Garden will be among the special guests.
+Carole Demas and Paula Janis, the stars of the classic 1970s WPIX children’s show The Magic Garden will be among the special guests.

 7pm Yankees vs. Rays – featuring classic Yankees clips